 Adolescence is the time of many changes, both physiological and psychological.
 The plethora of changes can be overwhelming for some teenagers and may lead to panic or anxiety attacks.

-Considering the many moods your teenager has in a day (owing to hormonal changes), it may not be easy to tell if they are suffering from anxiety until they display extreme behaviors.
-According to research, around 25.1% of children aged between 13 and 18 years are affected by anxiety disorders (1), which is worrisome.
-So it is important that you keep an eye on the growing teen to identify any behavior that is not normal.
+Considering the many moods your teenager has in a day (owing in part to hormonal changes), it may not be easy to tell if they are suffering from anxiety until they display extreme behaviors.
+According to research, around 25.1% of children aged between 13 and 18 years are affected by anxiety (1), which is worrisome.
+So it is important that you keep an eye on the growing teen to identify any behavior that is not typical.

 In this MomJunction post, we tell you about anxiety in teens, its causes, effects on them, and ways to deal with it.